kubo/rust-oracle/README.md

-# Rust Oracle - Work in progress
+# Rust-oracle - Work in progress

 This is an Oracle driver for [Rust][] based on [ODPI-C][].